Companies House fees and new financial penalties

 The old Companies House fees will apply to all documents delivered to Companies House on or before 30 April 2024, even if the document is not actually registered until after 1 May.

-With effect from 2 May 2024, Companies House will have the power to impose civil financial penalties for most offences under the Companies Act 2006 (CA 2006).
+With effect from 2 May 2024, Companies House has the power to impose civil financial penalties for most offences under the Companies Act 2006 (CA 2006).

-This new power is being implemented by the Economic Crime and Corporate Transparency Act 2023 (Financial Penalty) Regulations 2024 (the Regulations), which come into force on 2 May.
+This new power was implemented by the Economic Crime and Corporate Transparency Act 2023 (Financial Penalty) Regulations 2024 (the Regulations), which came into force on 2 May.

-Most offences under the CA 2006 will be subject to the new financial penalties, but offences under Part 12 (Company secretaries), Part 13 (Resolutions and meetings) and Part 16 (Audit) are specifically excluded.
+Most offences under the CA 2006 are subject to the new financial penalties, but offences under Part 12 (Company secretaries), Part 13 (Resolutions and meetings) and Part 16 (Audit) are specifically excluded.

 The new power to impose a financial penalty is an alternative to commencing criminal proceedings for an offence.

-Before the new Regulations come into force, the only civil penalty regime operated by Companies House is the late filing penalty regime, where a company automatically incurs a penalty for failing to file its accounts on time.
-This regime will remain unaffected by the Regulations.
+Before the new Regulations came into force, the only civil penalty regime operated by Companies House was the late filing penalty regime, where a company automatically incurred a penalty for failing to file its accounts on time.
+This regime remains unaffected by the Regulations.

 The registrar has also historically taken a fairly light approach to other offences under the CA 2006, such as the late filing of a form or a failure to maintain a required record.
 The increased fees and new financial penalties signal that a stricter approach is coming.
-Companies should prepare now by bringing all records up to date (both internal records and those at Companies House) and ensuring that they have appropriate procedures in place to ensure timely compliance in the future.
+Companies should ensure that all records are brought and remain up to date (both internal records and those at Companies House) and ensure that they have appropriate procedures in place to ensure timely compliance in the future.